ORNL/curifactory/sphinx/source/getting_started.rst

     pip install curifactory

-Note that for certain reporting features to work, graphviz must be installed.
-If using conda, this can be done with:
+Note that graphviz must be installed for certain reporting features to work.
+In conda, you can do this with:

 .. code-block:: bash

     conda install python-graphviz

-Curifactory comes with a CLI :code:`curifactory` runnable, which can be used for setting up a curifactory enabled project.
-Running
+Curifactory comes with a CLI :code:`curifactory` runnable, which can bootstrap a curifactory-enabled project directory for you.

 .. code-block:: bash

     curifactory init

-will step you through the process.
-This command can be run either in a new folder or in an existing project, and will create any necessary paths for curifactory to work.
-Descriptions of the various folders created in the initialization process can be found in the :ref:`configuration and directory structure` section.
+This command will step you through the process.
+You can run it either in a new folder or in an existing project, and it will create any necessary paths for curifactory to work.
+Descriptions of the various folders created in the initialization process are in the
+:ref:`configuration and directory structure` section.

 Basic components
 ================

 This section follows the `0_BasicComponents <https://github.com/ORNL/curifactory/blob/main/examples/notebook-based/notebooks/0_BasicComponents.ipynb>`_ notebook.
-This notebook introduces the four basic components of curifactory and shows how to use them from a live context.
-(A live context is either a notebook, REPL, or non-experiment script)
+We first introduce the four basic components of curifactory and show how to use them from a within a live context.
+(A live context is either a notebook, REPL, or non-experiment script.)

-The components that will be introduced are:
+These components are:

 * the artifact manager
 * arguments